-33. That Members of the Committee support a recommendation to to vary condition number 1 of planning permission 06/62/FULBS (CNPA 06/086/CP) to extend period of approval by 15 months at former filling station, Grampian Road, Aviemore subject to the following condition:

-1. This approval relates solely to the variation to condition 1 extending the period of time by a period of 15 months from the date of this permission.
+- 33. That Members of the Committee support a recommendation to to vary condition number I of planning permission 06/62/FULBS (CNPA 06/086/CP & 10/413/CP) to extend period of approval by 3 years at former filling station, Grampian Road, Aviemore subject to the following condition: - I. This approval relates solely to the variation to condition I extending the period of time by a further period of 3 years from the date of this permission.
 Nothing contained in this shall be deemed to affect or vary the conditions imposed on the extant planning permissions 04/414/CP, and 06/086/CP.